 NYSTEEA in partnership with the science and math teachers associations as well as

-the state association of professional engineers will present the
+the state association of professional engineers presented the

 NEW YORK STATE STEM EDUCATION SUMMER INSTITUTE